Orgasmo: Critical reception

 From contemporary reviews, the Monthly Film Bulletin wrote that "this high gloss melodrama rings enough changes on an old theme to keep one watching right up to the grisly retribution of the finale, even if the denouement is a trifle rushed".
 The review concluded that "it might have been even more enjoyable - on its own low camp level - if Umberto Lenzi had not been so determined to match style to subject, with the camera deliriously sliding in and out of focus as the tormented lady totters down the stairs and every scene shot from behind a bit of the furniture".
 Roger Ebert gave the film a negative review, stating that "only the haunting memory of Succubus prevents me from naming [Orgasmo] as the worst movie of the year".

 From retrospective reviews, the online film database AllMovie gave Orgasmo one star, referring to it as less interesting than A Quiet Place to Kill and stating that "there are some interesting moments, but this is clearly the lesser of the two films".
-Troy Howarth reviewed Orgasmo more favorably in So Deadly, So Perverse: 50 Years of Italian Giallo Films, writing that "the film is a classic example of the so-called sexy giallo, with plenty of cool eroticism and a pleasantly 'mod' aesthetic".
+Troy Howarth reviewed Orgasmo favorably in So Deadly, So Perverse: 50 Years of Italian Giallo Films, writing that "the film is a classic example of the so-called sexy giallo, with plenty of cool eroticism and a pleasantly 'mod' aesthetic".
 Howarth added that director Lenzi "displays a sure and steady hand in gradually unveiling the various plot twists".
+In Sleazoid Express, Bill Landis wrote, "The photography seems filmed through a shot glass.
+The use of red lighting and off-kilter shots, while simple and inexpensive, are extremely effective in reproducing the state of being slowly overdosed on liquor and prescription pills."
+Landis continued, "Paranoia established director Umberto Lenzi as the king of giallos, an effective melodramatist who delivered the goods.
+Lenzi was sleazier and more bluntly sexual than more revered figures like Mario Bava and Dario Argento".

 Home media

+The X-rated U.S. cut of Paranoia was released on VHS in 1985, in pan and scan 4:3 aspect ratio, by Spotlite Video, a division of Republic Pictures Corporation.

 The film was released on Blu-ray in a box set by Severin Films in June 2020, featuring all four of Lenzi's film collaborations with actress Carroll Baker (including So Sweet...
 So Perverse, A Quiet Place to Kill, and Il coltello di ghiaccio).
+The box set includes both versions of Orgasmo.